Edgar-Donk/tkinter.ttk.style/README.md

 ```
 idraw.polygon([0,0,w-1,0,w-1,h-1,0,h-1],outline='#FFFFFF',fill='red') # the colours specified here are a hash and a named colour
 ```
-We saw that often the widget corners look as though they are rounded, but at these sizes arcs will not work.
-On the other hand we need to draw an arc, ellipse or a pieslice in order to find out how the various corner arrangements came into being.
+We saw that often the widget corners look as though they are rounded, without directly using a curved line, we will need to draw an arc, ellipse or a pieslice in order to find out how the various corner arrangements came into being maybe on a larger image then reduce the image in size, this solves the size problem and helps with the antialiasing requirement.

 In order to draw curved lines we need to know the bounding rectangle that defines the size and position of the curve.
 We can use the square we drew before and utilise its upper left and lower right points to define the bounding rectangle for a circle - a special case of the ellipse.
-Ellipses also have the same methods to colour as used by polygons.
-PIL is flexible when specifying colours - we can use RGBA, RGB, hash value, a named colour, or hsl.
+Ellipses also use the same methods to colour as used by polygons.
+PIL is flexible when specifying colours - we can use
+RGBA, RGB, hash value, a named colour, or hsl.
 Be careful when using names it uses the X11 system that is similar to the CSS3, but it may not always agree with the tkinter list of named colours.
 ```
 idraw.ellipse([0,0,w-1,h-1],outline='red') # not quite right - too small
 idraw.ellipse([0,0,w,h],outline='red') # also not right - too big